zaibyte/zaipkg/orpc/otcp/README.md

 The origin has tried its best to make things non-blocking.

-It's hard to compare directly, because the features of xtcp is limited.
-But use almost "same" benchmark test, xtcp gets 3x better than gorpc.
+It's hard to compare directly, because the features of otcp is limited.
+But use almost "same" benchmark test, otcp gets 3x better than gorpc.
 (Both of them are using same configs, including buffer size, client connections, flush delay)

 ### Done